Elder Law: exploitation, abuse, guardianship; the types of evidence needed to detect and address these concerns

 Presented by:

-Professor of Law Stetson University College of Law
+Professor of Law at Stetson University College of Law.

 Elder financial exploitation is one of the fastest-growing—and most underreported—forms of abuse affecting older adults.
 Estate planners are uniquely positioned on the front lines, often seeing warning signs long before harm becomes irreversible.
 This presentation equips professionals working with senior adults to recognize red flags, understand common exploitation schemes, and take ethically and legally sound steps to protect clients’ autonomy, assets, and dignity.